akazukin5151/approportionment/webui/ROADMAP.md

 - when popup is covering load example button, hovering the button causes the highlight to show over the popup, despite having a lower z index

+---

+performance issues in rotating color wheel when increase contrast is enabled

 # refactor

 (lib): not all voters should follow a single strategy, but voters don't use different strategies in a uniform way. one sided strategy is more interesting to simulate. for now just have every voter follow a single strategy -- it's just that having a slider for proportion isn't the most ideal either, so don't spend too much time designing it.